-Section 48 would amend the required contents of the December 1 letter to reflect the new funding formula.
-The December 1 letter would have to include the statewide uniform education property tax rate, the supplemental district spending yield, and school district-specific data.
-This would allow school districts to understand the estimated upcoming tax rate, as well as calculate a supplemental district spending tax rate at any level of supplemental district spending.
+Section 48 amends the required contents of the December 1 letter to reflect the new funding formula.
+The December 1 letter will have to include the statewide uniform education property tax rate, the supplemental district spending yield, and school district-specific data.
+This allows school districts to understand the estimated upcoming tax rate, as well as calculate a supplemental district spending tax rate at any level of supplemental district spending.